 As your team are rattling off their wild film ideas, you can fill in a multiple-choice slide with their film titles as the options.

 Choose to present the voting results as a percentage of total answers in a bar, doughnut or pie chart format.
 Make sure to hide the results and limit participants to one choice only.

 Ice Breaker #10: Grill the Gaffer

 If you’re staring at this title perplexed, allow us to elaborate:

 - Grill: To question someone intensely.

 - Gaffer: The boss.

 In the end, the title is about as simple as the activity.
 It’s similar to a reverse version of sharing an embarrassing story, but with more self-inflicted scrutiny.

 Essentially you, as the facilitator, are in the hot seat for this one.
 Your team can ask you anything they want, either anonymously or not, and you have to answer some uncomfortable truths.

-This is one of the best levellers in ice breakers.
+This is one of the best levellers in fun icebreaker games.
 You may not fully realise, as the facilitator or boss, how nervous your team is about answering your questions.
 Grill the Gaffer gives them the control, gives them creative freedom and helps them to see you as a human with whom they can talk.